-The ECO-WORTHY Solar Water Pump Kit System is worthy of the top spot on our list because it is well-rounded.
+This Solar Water Pump Ki is worthy of the top spot on our list because it is well-rounded.
 It has a remarkable maximum lift, the flow rate is decent, the solar panel is efficient & powerful, and the pump is fairly efficient.
-Beyond those features, the ECO-WORTHY Water Pump Kit System offers significant resistance against corrosion.
+Beyond those features, this water pump offers significant resistance against corrosion.

 The controller is pretty flexible; it is compatible with 12 volts and 24 volts battery to handle 360 watts or 720 watts.

-Of course, with a lift of 230 feet, the ECO-WORTHY Solar Water Pump Kit System makes it possible to pump water from lower depths to higher surfaces.
-This means you get some flexibility in setting up your solar-powered water pump system – you can have a very high discharge point, which is good if you are getting a storage tank for irrigation.
+Of course, with a lift of 230 feet, it makes it possible to pump water from lower depths to higher surfaces.
+This means you get some flexibility in setting up your solar water pump kit – you can have a very high discharge point, which is good if you are getting a storage tank for irrigation.
 Plus, since the maximum submersion is 100 feet, you can have a very deep water source.

-The flow rate of the ECO-WORTHY Solar Water Pump Kit System is capped at 1.6 gallons per minute (6 liters per minute).
+The flow rate is capped at 1.6 gallons per minute (6 liters per minute).
 This falls short of the flow rate of the Amarine Made DC 12V Farm & Ranch Solar Water Pump, the BACOENG 12V DC Farm & Ranch Solar Water Pump, and the other two products.
 Yet, it should be enough to offer you decent irrigation.

-The ECO-WORTHY Pump Kit System comes with 2 solar panels made up of monocrystalline cells.
+The solar water pump kit comes with 2 solar panels made up of monocrystalline cells.
 So, the efficiency is not in doubt.
 Each solar panel has a power rating of 100 watts, making a total of 200 watts.
 Since the pump consumes a maximum of 96 watts, the solar panels definitely offer enough power to run it.
-Then compared to its rate of water flow and maximum lift, the estimated maximum power consumption of this pump shows that it is fairly efficient.
+Then compared to its rate of water flow and lift, the estimated maximum power consumption of this pump shows that it is fairly efficient.

 In the absence of direct sunlight, you will be unable to use this pump, except you get a battery.
 Thankfully, you can use a battery with it.
 Unfortunately, however, the product does not come with a battery in the package.
 So you have to get one yourself.

-- It has the highest maximum lift on the list – only matched by the other ECO-WORTHY pump.
+- It has the highest maximum lift on the list.

 - The rate of water flow is decent but not the highest on the list.